Oasis Management

-Oasis Management Company is an investment management firm headquartered in Hong Kong with additional offices in Tokyo and Austin, Texas.
-It is also one of the largest activist funds in the world, that has pushed for significant change at companies.
-In recent times, it has been focusing on Japanese companies.
+Oasis Management Company (Oasis), is a hedge fund management firm headquartered in Hong Kong with additional offices in Tokyo and Austin, Texas.
+It is an activist investor, that has pushed for significant change at companies.
+In recent times, it has been focusing on Japanese firms.

-Overview
+Background

 Oasis was founded in 2002 by Seth Fischer who previously was an Asian investment portfolio manager at Highbridge Capital Management.
 It was originally formed as a venture between Oasis Management Holdings and DKR Capital Partners named DKR Oasis Management.
+It ran an Asia-focused multi-strategy fund named DKR SoundShore Oasis Fund.

+In December 2008, due to the 2008 financial crisis, DKR Oasis laid off staff in its Tokyo office.